eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

     - If a problem occurs with either script, the error appears in the Application Logs view in Codewind.

 If you have a `Dockerfile`, it must meet the following requirements:
-- A `Dockerfile` is generated if it does not exist.
-Ensure the `Dockerfile` exposes your application port.
+- Ensure the `Dockerfile` exposes your application port.
     - For example, if you're using port 3000, the `Dockerfile` needs to include `EXPOSE 3000`.
 - Ensure that the application is located in the `/app` directory within the Docker container.
 - Ensure that the `Dockerfile` sets the working directory to `/app` with `WORKDIR "/app"`.